rconan/SIMCEO/README.md

 ## Optical path driver

 An optical path is composed of a source and a wavefront sensor.
-The optical path will be the atmosphere if it is specified, the GMT and the wavefront sensor.
+The optical path consists in the atmosphere if it is specified, the GMT and the wavefront sensor.
 The optical path section of a driver has only outputs.
 If an interaction matrix is made between the WFS and some degrees of freedom of M1 and/or M2, the name of one output must match the name given to the interaction matrix.
 There are a few outputs that provides wavefront and image quality information: